Legislation - making the settlement law

 - Parliament reads the legislation a third time — this is when the legislation is officially passed.
 It’s an important, historic event, and members of the claimant group can go to Parliament to watch this happen.

 - The Governor General gives the legislation “royal assent”.
-The claimant group will get a letter confirming that the settlement has been made law.
+The claimant group will get a letter confirming that the Settlement Act has been passed into law and the Deed of Settlement is now unconditional.

 During this part of the settlement process, anyone in the claimant group can: